 It was suggested that the subblock size should be the same for planar and affine, so the discussion focused on the 4x4 schemes.

 4.3.1.a provides 0.6% gain in RA.
 It was noted that a decoding time increase was reported.
 This is likely to be because subblock modes are being used more often, not that the amount of computation is higher when a subblock mode is being used.
-4.3.2.a was a combination of improved affine and planar, adding about 0.3% above the improved affine.
+4.3.2.a was a combination of modified affine and planar, adding about 0.3% above the modified affine.
 Since that is small, no change was made, pending resolving other matters first.

+On Tuesday at 1325 (GJS), it was agreed to further study 4.3.1 in a CE.
+A participant suggested that the planar subblock MV studies should focus on the 8x8 subblock size for ease of implementation.

 CE4.4: Merge mode enhancement

 Non-adjacent merge candidate methods